xuanzhen0709/wolverine-demo/README.md

 * run install_runtime.py to install the package. please view the commandline help message "-h" before running it.

-  do make sure to specify "-P" if your default python3 interpreter is not python3.8.
+  do make sure to specify "-P" if your default python interpreter is not 'python3' but 'python3.8'/'python3.9' etc.

 * build this projects
   ```